Can you handle the truth?…

 ** In documenting these claims we assert our strong intent to possess that which is claimed.

-** The purpose of the claims is, amongst several factors, to influence COPUOS to produce an appropriately updated Outer Space Treaty and to initiate UN Trusteeship of space and celestial bodies therein.
-UN Trusteeship should prove a useful short to medium term construct in order to facillitate commercial opportunity in Space whilst still preserving the wider celestial lands for the use and benefit of all Humanity.
-In the longer term a more dynamic, independent, responsible governing body should replace the UN in this role, in part or all.
+** The purpose of the claims is, amongst several factors, to influence COPUOS to produce an appropriately updated Outer Space Treaty (to ensure safety and benefit for all mankind) and to initiate a particular, commerce friendly mode of UN Trusteeship over the solar system (a UN supported, pro-business “space-user group” with governance responsibilities).
+Such a business friendly UN Trusteeship should prove a useful short to medium term construct in order to facilitate commercial opportunity in Space whilst still preserving the wider celestial lands for the use and benefit of all Humanity.

 SO, HOW IS ALL THIS LEGAL & LEGITIMATE?